-Figure 5 shows the course of combustion in the combustion chamber with CR 6:1 and ignition timing 30^{0} CABTDC.
+Figure 5 shows the course of combustion and turbulences in the combustion chamber with CR 6:1 and ignition timing 30^0 CABTDC.
 The outflow from prechamber to main combustion chamber starts, when the piston passed the TDC (0.0272 s), in spite of the stream outflowed from orifice hole in partition quickly propagated across the main combustion chamber.
 Initially, combustion process was too slow, to equalize a pressure decrease caused by expansion process.
-This can see in high-speed pressure curve as a decrease of pressure before TDC.
-After the time about 0.8 ms from the prechamber outflow the pressure begins to increase.
+This can see in high-speed pressure curve as a decrease of pressure after TDC (Fig. 6).
+After the time about 0.8 ms from the prechamber outflow start, the pressure begins to increase.
 The maximum pressure value was little bigger than the compression pressure, that is 0.913 MPa and 0.747 MPa, but it was gone away TDC, and therefore the work field was big for this cycle.

-Fig. 6.
-High-speed waveforms of pressure in

-combustion chamber as a function of burning
+The IAA is too small.

-time: CR: 6:1, IT=30° CABTDCFig.
-8. High-speed
+time: CR: 6:1, IT=30° CABTDC

-combustion chamber as a function of burning

-time: CR= 8:1; IT=40° BTDC
+combustion chamber as a function of burning time: CR = 8:1; $IT = 20^{\circ}$ to 70° BTDC

-Figure 6 compares the high-speed pressure curves for ignition timing of 30^{0} CABTDC and for compression and expansion without combustion.
-Fig. 7 shows the course of combustion in the combustion chamber with CR 8:1, and ignition timing 40^{0} CABTDC.
+Figure 7 shows the course of combustion development in the combustion chamber with CR 8:1, and ignition timing 40° CABTDC.
 The outflow from prechamber to main combustion chamber starts when the piston was at TDC (0.0222 s).
-This stream flame front quickly propagate across the main combustion chamber, and after the time of 1.6 ms it achieves opposite wall of main combustion chamber, before the clearance between the piston crown and partition appears.
+This stream high tubulised with flame front quickly propagates across the main combustion chamber, and after the time of 1.6 ms, it achieves opposite wall of main combustion chamber, before the clearance between the piston crown and partition appears.